Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 ### Relic Nodes

 Relic nodes are objects in space that enable ships to go near it to gain team points.
 These relic nodes however are ancient and thus fragmented.
 As a result, only certain tiles near the relic nodes when a friendly ship is on it will gain points.
 The tiles that yield points are always hidden and can only be discovered by trial and error by moving around the relic nodes.
-Relic nodes themselves can be observed.
+Relic node positions themselves can be observed if withins sensor range.
+The tiles around relic nodes can overlap with tiles of other relic nodes but will not yield extra points if that occurs and is treated as one tile.

 In code, a random 5x5 configuration / mask centered on the relic node is generated indicating which tiles yield points and which don't.
-Multiple ships can stack on one tile and all will gain a point each for their team per time step they remain on the tile.
+Multiple ships can stack on one tile but will only yield at most one point per tile.
 Note that ship stacking can be risky due to the [sapping action](#sap-actions).

 ## Units